In this article we’re going to show you how you can watch British TV in France.

 Unfortunately, one downside of every service mentioned there is they are only accessible from within the UK and as soon as you travel outside they’re blocked.
 If you try to access them outside the UK you’ll see a message similar to the following:

-The great news is it is possible to bypass these blocks and watch all of the services mentioned above plus more with a really simple solution.
+The great news is it is possible to bypass these blocks with the aid of a VPN and watch all of the services mentioned above.

 A VPN takes your connection and feeds it through the UK making the services think you are in the UK.
 Once you’ve finished watching you can simply disconnect and your internet connection reverts to normal.